wangwalker/gpostgres/README.md

 In this section, we will support data persistence in local file system in some structures.

+For this goal, we need to design meta data format for each table, binary table data file format and index file format one by one.

+- [ ] Design table meta data format
+- [ ] Design binary data file format
+- [ ] Design index file format with B-tree
+- [ ] Design index file format with LSM-tree

 ### Section 4

 In this section, we will suppport C/S architecture.
 That is, we can do data manipulation from TCP connect in any PL context.